 Create an invoice in the spreadsheet, like the one in the figure below:

 In an empty cell, enter a formula with the FRAME() function referencing the range.
 For example:=FRAME(B3:F6)

 The second parameter in the Frame function, namesOnFirstRow, defaults to true, which means that the first row of the referenced range is used as column headers in the frame.

-If you set the parameter to false, the first row is considered as part of the frame rows and column headers have names, like column1, column2 and so on.
+If you set the parameter to false, the first row is considered as part of the frame rows, and the column headers in frame have names, like column1, column2, and so on.

-The third parameter, auto, means auto-detect the bottom boundary of the range by the first column and update the frame.
+The third parameter, auto, is used to enable or disable automatic frame update by detecting the bottom boundary.
 The bottom boundary is determined by an empty cell in the first column range of the referenced range.
 Default is false.
 If the auto parameter is set to true, every time a value is added to the first column of the referenced range, the frame is automatically updated.

 You can create a frame using frame literals: